WAUthethird/quixel-megascans-scripts/README.md

 If you're on Windows, something like [7-Zip-zstd](https://github.com/mcmilk/7-Zip-zstd) should be able to decompress these.

 ### Claiming Assets
+## This section is now irrelevant.
+You can claim all legacy assets and all Fab assets with one click (do it before January 1st!) on Quixel.com and Fab.com.
+The old instructions follow.
 I'd wager most people who are here are most interested in mass-claiming all assets to their Quixel account.
 To do this, run [claim_all_assets.py](claim_all_assets.py) with either a [*basic*](basic_asset_metadata.tar.zst) or [*complete*](complete_asset_metadata.tar.zst) `asset_metadata.json` file present.
 There is no difference in functionality.

 ### Downloading Assets